uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/running-jobs.md

 ### What is a job scheduler?

-HPC clusters consits of shared resources.
+CARC HPC clusters consist of shared resources.
 To ensure fair access, we use a **job scheduler** to manage all requests for resources.
 The Slurm (Simple Linux Utility for Resource Management) job scheduler is an open-source job scheduler that allocates compute resources on clusters for queued, user-defined jobs.
 When a user submits a job with Slurm, resources are divided using a using a fair share algorithm.

 Jobs also depend on your project account allocations, and each job will subtract from your project's allocated core-hours.
 You can use the `myaccount` command to see your available and default accounts and usage for each: